joelouthan/theologic.us/content/posts/x2020-03-16-a-life-of-compromise.md

 ---
-title: 'A Life of Compromise: Ch 01'
+title: 'A Life of Compromise: Ch 01 Why Do I Remember This?'
 author: Joseph Louthan
 type: post
 publishDate: 2020-03-16